aarron-lee/legion-go-tricks/README.md

 ### How to change display scaling on internal display

+> [!NOTE]
-### Update, internal display scaling should now be available under regular developer settings
+>  Update: internal display scaling should soon be available under regular developer settings, you won't need to use the internal Valve settings once it's available

 source: https://www.reddit.com/r/SteamDeck/comments/17qhmpg/comment/k8dgjnq/